rmp15/rstudio_cloud_tutorial/basics/02_signing_up.md

 ![](../images/signup_cloud_free.png)

-## Fill out your contact information and then click Sign Up to complete the sign-up process:
+## Fill out your contact information and then click Sign Up to complete the sign-up process.
+It is recommended to use an email address that you will have access to for the foreseeable future:

 ![](../images/register_details.png)